 Voting by post

 In England, Scotland and Wales you can vote by post if you are either unable to or do not want to attend your polling station.
-You do not need a specific reason in order to vote by post and you can apply to vote by post for a specific election, a specific time period or indefinitely.
-Since January 2007, all applicants must give their date of birth and signature.
-To apply for a postal vote visit aboutmyvote.co.uk.
-You must apply 11 working days before the poll.
+You do not need a specific reason in order to vote by post and you can apply to vote by post for a specific election, a specifi*c time period or indefinitely.
+You do, however, have to apply a set number of days before polling day.

 Postal votes are typically sent out a week before polling day.
 They can be posted back to the council offices, or delivered by hand to the council offices or polling station.
 Either way they need to be received by the close of polling.